GuidoBallabio/D-S/README.md

 3. Argue that your system has eventual consistency if all processes are correct and the system is run in two-phase mode.
 4. Assume we made the following change to the system: When a transaction arrives, it is rejected if the receiving account goes below 0.
 Does your system still have eventual consistency?
 Why or why not?

+## Exercise 5.11
+RSA encryption

+Create a Go package with methods KeyGen, Encrypt and Decrypt, that implement RSA key generation, encryption and de- cryption.
+Your solution should use integers from the math/big package.

+The KeyGen method should take as input an integer k, such that the bit length of the generated modulus n = pq is k.
+The primes p, q do not need to be primes with certainty, they only need to be “probable primes”.

+The public exponent e should be 3 (the smallest possible value, which gives the fastest possible encryption).
+This means that the primes p, q that you output must be such that
+$$gcd(3, p − 1) = gcd(3, q − 1) = 1$$

+Recall that e = 3 and d must satisfy that 3d mod (p − 1)(q − 1) = 1.
+Another
+way to express this is to say that d must be the inverse of 3 modulo (p − 1)(q − 1), this is written d = 3 −1 mod (p − 1)(q − 1).

+This way to express the condition will be useful when computing d.
+Facts you may find useful:
+* Other than standard methods for addition and multiplication, Mod and ModInverse will be useful.
+* To generate cryptographically secure randomness, use crypto/rand.
+In particular, the function Prime from the crypto/rand package may be helpful to you here.

+Test your solution by verifying (at least) that your modulus has the required length and that encryption followed by decryption of a few random plaintexts outputs the original plaintexts.
+Note that plaintexts and ciphtertexts in RSA are basically numbers in a certain interval.
+So it is sufficient to test if encryption of a number followed by decryption returns the original number.
+You do not need to, for instance, convert character strings to numbers.

+Implement methods EncryptToFile and DecryptFromFile that encrypt and decrypt using AES in counter mode, using a key that is supplied as input.
+The EncryptToFile method should take as input a file name and should write the ciphertext to the file.
+Conversely the DecryptFromFile method should read the ciphertext from the file specified, decrypt and output the plaintext.

+Test your solution by encrypting a secret RSA key to a file.
+Then decrypt from the file, and check that the result can be used for RSA decryption.